Rohith-Manjunath/Mini-projects2/Socket io/readme.md

 ## Technologies Used

--Socket.IO: For real-time communication between the server and clients.
+- Socket.IO: For real-time communication between the server and clients.
--Express.js: As the web server framework.
+- Express.js: As the web server framework.
--HTML/CSS: For the front-end user interface.
+- HTML/CSS: For the front-end user interface.
--JavaScript: For client-side scripting.
+- JavaScript: For client-side scripting.
--Node.js: As the runtime environment.
+- Node.js: As the runtime environment.